jkerai1/Scrummage/installation/Readme.md

 *API Links: https://console.developers.google.com/apis/dashboard, https://developers.google.com/apis-explorer/#p/*

-**Have I Been Pwned Search**
+**Have I Been Pwned Search (VERSION 2 - NOW REQUIRES API)**
-This task requires no API keys, and works by performing a search against the haveibeenpwned.com site.
+This task requires used to not require any API keys but now does, and works by performing an API search against the haveibeenpwned.com site.
 There are 4 kinds of search options represented by four options in the web application:
 * Email Search – Gets pastes affecting a given email address.
 * Breach Search – Use this to search for a public data breach.
 *Test query: Adobe*